lightning/bolts/05-onchain.md

 # Commitment Transaction

 The local and remote nodes each hold a *commitment transaction*.
-Each of these commitment transactions has four types of outputs:
+Each of these commitment transactions has up to six types of outputs:

-1. _local node's main output_: Zero or one output, to pay to the *local node's* commitment pubkey.
+1. _local node's main output_: Zero or one output, to pay to the *local node's* delayed_pubkey.
-2. _remote node's main output_: Zero or one output, to pay to the *remote node's* commitment pubkey.
+2. _remote node's main output_: Zero or one output, to pay to the *remote node's* delayed_pubkey.
+3. _local node's anchor output_: one output paying to the *local node's* funding_pubkey.
+4. _remote node's anchor output_: one output paying to the *remote node's* funding_pubkey.
-3. _local node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *remote node* in return for a payment preimage.
+5. _local node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *remote node* in return for a payment preimage.
-4. _remote node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *local node* in return for a payment preimage.
+6. _remote node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay the *local node* in return for a payment preimage.

 To incentivize the local and remote nodes to cooperate, an `OP_CHECKSEQUENCEVERIFY`